About Smarty Dog Training

 My initial introduction to training dogs was very much traditional methods, with some positive reinforcement thrown in.
-Over several years time, I realized that I would much rather reward (and teach) a dog what I DO want her to do, than correct for what I DO NOT want her to do.
+Over the years I realized that I would much rather reward (and teach) a dog what I DO want her to do, than correct for what I DO NOT want her to do.
 Soon positive reinforcement and operant conditioning training became my mainstay – and what a difference it had in my relationship with a dog!
-Positive reinforcement training and operant conditioning are the bedrock of the great relationship Kyla and I share.
+Positive reinforcement training and operant conditioning are the foundation of the relationship Kyla and I share.

-I share my life with my my three dogs, two cats, and two fish.
+I share my life with my my three dogs, two cats, and one fish.
 Two of my pups are shepherd mixes and my youngest pup is a deaf and vision impaired Australian Shepherd.
-I’ve volunteered and fostered for various rescue organizations in the Lincoln & Omaha area.
+I’ve volunteered and fostered for various rescue organizations in the Lincoln & Omaha area and am passionate about animal welfare.
 Some of my favorite things to do with my pups include going on long walks and teaching silly new tricks.
-When we aren’t training, tracking or running around, Nyx loves belly rubs and naps in the sun.
+When we aren’t training, tracking, or running around, Nyx (who is my heart dog) loves belly rubs and naps in the sun.

 A bit about my background with dogs…

-I have volunteered for various rescue groups in and around Lincoln, Nebraska, and have had the opportunity to foster dogs with each them.
+I volunteered for various rescue groups in and around Lincoln, Nebraska, and have had the opportunity to foster dogs with each them.
 Over the last 4 years, I have fostered over 40 dogs including dogs who have been deaf, blind, or both and varying in age from 5 weeks old through senior.
-Fostering dogs has given me experience in reading dog body language as well as how to build trust with foster dogs.
+Fostering dogs has given me extensive experience in reading dog body language as well as how to build trust with foster dogs through positive reinforcement.
 Out of my experience volunteering with rescue groups I have found my passion for saving lives through training.
 I have also taught classes at Greater Lincoln Obedience Club as a volunteer instructor and served the club as Training Director.

 My experiences in training dogs…

 When my husband and I adopted our first dog together I researched various methods of training and used traditional methods.
-I also used a choke chain and prong collar.
-I soon realized that these tools weren’t giving me the results I wanted, and even more importantly, I didn’t have the relationship with my dog that I craved.
-Jessica inspired me to research operant conditioning and behavioral science methods.
-And in no time, I was hooked!
-I read and studied and came to the conclusion that the relationship I wanted with my dog could not be achieved through traditional methods of punishment and forced compliance.
-I quickly transitioned from relying on tools like training collars and focused on building the bond between myself and my dog.
+I started off using tools including a choke chain and prong collar but soon realized that the tools weren’t giving me the results I wanted.
+I also started to ask myself what I wanted the relationship with my dog to look like.
+I was encouraged by Jessica to research operant conditioning and behavioral science methods and in no time, I was hooked!
+I read and studied and came to the conclusion that the I could reach my own training and relationship goals with my dog through positive reinforcement.
+By transitioning my focus from what tools I was using to correct my dog to how I wanted to reward my dog I was able to forge an incredible bond with Nyx.

 We base our training methods on a single question